 Peg Alford Pursell is the founder and director of Why There Are Words and of WTAW Press.
 She coordinates and hosts the monthly Sausalito reading events.
-The author of Show Her a Flower, a Bird, a Shadow (forthcoming from ELJ Editions), Peg has published work in Permafrost, Joyland Magazine, RHINO, the Cortland Review, the Journal of Compressed Creative Arts, and many other journals and anthologies.
+The author of Show Her a Flower, A Bird, A Shadow (ELJ Editions, March 2017; second edition WTAW Press, September 2017), Peg has published work in Permafrost, Joyland Magazine, RHINO, the Cortland Review, the Journal of Compressed Creative Arts, and many other journals and anthologies.
 She holds an MFA from the Warren Wilson MFA Program for Writers.

 Michael Collins is the coordinator of Why There Are Words-New York City.
 His poems have received Pushcart Prize nominations and appeared in more than 60 journals and magazines, including Grist, Kenning Journal, Pank, and Smartish Pace.
 His first chapbook, How to Sing when People Cut off your Head and Leave it Floating in the Water, won the Exact Change Press Chapbook Contest in 2014.
-He is also the author of the chapbooks Harbor Mandala and the full-length collection, Psalmandala.
+He is also the author of the chapbooks Harbor Mandala and the full-length collections, Psalmandala and Appearances.
 He lives in New York with his wife and son and teaches creative and expository writing at New York University.

 Patrick O’Neil and Ashley Perez coordinate Why There Are Words-Los Angeles.
 Patrick O’ Neil is an author, musician, and filmmaker.
 The author of the memoir Gun, Needle, Spoon (Dzanc Books), his writing has appeared in numerous publications, including Juxtapoz, Salon, The Nervous Breakdown, Razorcake, and he has been nominated twice for Best of the Net.
 He is a regular contributor to AfterPartyMagazine, a contributing editor for Sensitive Skin Magazine, and a PEN Center USA Professional and a former Emerging Voices Fellowship Mentor.
 Patrick holds an MFA in creative writing from Antioch University Los Angeles and teaches in AULA’s Inspiration2Publication program.
 He recently relocated from the glittery sleaze of Hollywood to live in L.A.’s monument to broken dreams, the über hip downtown district, with his fiancé and two giant Maine Coons.